sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

     ![chrome extension project layout](/blog/chrome_extension_background_link.png)
 - **popup and options** are opened by right-clicking in the UI of the popup / options window and clicking **Inspect**

-Prepare to do some nice window Tetrissing!
-Of course, technically this makes sense, but the workflow suffers tremendously, especially when you are used to React, Vue or vanilla JS app development and you have a need timeline of all your debug statements etc. in one console.
+Prepare to do some nice window Tetrising!
+Of course, technically this makes sense, but the workflow suffers tremendously, especially when you are used to React, Vue or vanilla JS app development and you have a neat timeline of all your debug statements etc. in one console.